Learning Design Process

-The Learning Design Process aligns with the RRU Learning and Teaching Model; and is focused on an outcomes approach to professional and applied learning.
+The Learning Design Process aligns with the RRU Learning, Teaching, and Research Model; and is focused on an outcomes approach to professional and applied learning.

 Many of the courses at RRU are in a blended format.
 Therefore, learning design is important, and we aim to provide an engagement, not just a text-based reading and writing experience.
 This involves an integration of:

 - constructive alignment of outcomes and assessments; and